6 Hypothesis Tests

 abline(v=8, col=2, lwd=2)

-Impose the Null.
 We can also compute a null distribution: the sampling distribution of the statistic under the null hypothesis (assuming your null hypothesis was true).
-We focus on the simplest, the bootstrap, where loop through a large number of simulations.
-In each iteration of the loop, we drop impose the null hypothesis and reestimate the statistic of interest.
-We then calculate the standard deviation of the statistic across all ``resamples’’.
-Specifically, we compute the distribution of t-values on data with randomly reshuffled outcomes (imposing the null), and compare how extreme the observed value is.
+We use the bootstrap to loop through a large number of “resamples”.
+In each iteration of the loop, we impose the null hypothesis and re-estimate the statistic of interest.
+We then calculate the range of the statistic across all resamples and compare how extreme the original value we observed is.
+We use a 95% confidence interval of the null distribution to create a rejection region.

 sample_dat <- USArrests$Murder